Adult Student Resources

 Using Slow Looking as a Springboard for musical Improvisation

-In a musical context, slow looking helps us understand the elements of music, their functions, and their purposes.
-Students train their brains to notice the layers and details that comprise a tapestry of sound.
+In music, slow looking helps students notice patterns, structure, character, and contrast; students train their brains to notice the layers and details that comprise a tapestry of sound.
 Slow looking lends itself well to two activities that have been met with enthusiasm in my studio: telling a story through music and improvising or composing new music using ideas from an existing piece.
 I’ve found that combining these two activities is an effective way to encourage students not only to listen slowly but also to improvise with less inhibition.
-By placing parameters—like improvising using rhythmic or tonal patterns we discovered through slow looking—students can improvise with clarity and confidence.
+By placing parameters—like improvising using rhythmic or tonal patterns we discovered through slow looking—students can create with clarity and confidence.

 Part One: Introduction to a new piece